We've Been Applying Dry Shampoo Wrong This Entire Time

 Step 3.
 Massage roots.

 Step 4.
-Brush hair with your favorite brush to distribute the product.
+Brush hair with your favourite brush to distribute the product.

 Advertisement